 Peter Shawhan did graduate research in Physics at the University of Chicago, studying CP violation in neutral K meson decays, and earned his Ph.D. in 1999.
 He then spent seven years at Caltech as a Millikan Prize Fellow and Senior Scientist, helping to establish observing operations and data analysis for the LIGO gravitational wave detectors.
 As a University of Maryland Physics faculty member since 2006, Shawhan's primary research revolves around searching for gravitational wave signals from neutron stars, black holes, collapsing stars, and other extreme astrophysical sources.
-Detection of these elusive signals will confirm a prediction of Einstein's general theory of relativity, test the theory of gravity, and reveal the properties of the sources.
-Shawhan and his students also collaborate with astronomers to seek counterparts using optical, radio, X-ray and gamma-ray astronomy observations.
-Other research interests include laboratory tests of gravity and X-ray transient surveys.
+Detection of these elusive signals, beginning with the first spectacular event in September 2015 from a pair of merging black holes, has confirmed a prediction of Einstein's general theory of relativity and is revealing the properties of gravitational-wave sources and enabling tests of the theory of gravity.
+Other research interests include laboratory tests of gravity and high-energy astrophysics space missions.